Picture used for illustrative purpose only.

 Mohammed Yaseen, Staff Reporter

-The case dates back to June last year when a European filed a complaint in which he stated an African gang assaulted him, threatened to kill him and stole Dhs50,000 from his ATM card.
+The case dates back to September last year when an Asian worker filed a complaint in which he stated that he had been robbed under duress.

-According to the official documents, a team of detectives managed to identify two of the suspects and to arrest one of them.
+A policeman stated in the interrogations that a team of detectives gathered inferences and managed to identify the suspects and then to arrest them with Dhs300 in their possession.